The Storage Access API

 10. Otherwise:

-1. If embedded origin is same site with top-level site return a WebDriver error with WebDriver error code unsupported operation.
+1. If embedded origin is same site with settings’s origin return a WebDriver error with WebDriver error code unsupported operation.

 2. If blocked is true, then: